-Sometimes, a team is required to operate the boom microphone.
-If a subject is walking forward, then the person holding the boom microphone must walk backward.
+Sometimes, a team is required to operate the boom mic.
+If a subject is walking forward, then the person holding the boom mic must walk backward.

 Boom operators decide where to place the microphone to get the best sound.
 The boom operator might decide to add mics to the sound being recorded by the boom microphone.
 The boom operator stands nearby the camera operator.

 The boom operator also needs to ensure that the microphone is correctly positioned.
 This requires both a steady hand and muscular arms.
 Boom operators must also be able to read and recall a production’s script.
 He must also be able to follow the dialogue and action using the microphone.

 The boom operator also needs to be team players, tech-savvy, and patient since long hours can lead to delays.